Rishov-NightKING/ComputerGraphicsOpenGLoffline/README.md

 - Select language c++
 - Go to build phase and select Link Binary with Libraries
 - Add OpenGL and GLUT framework
+- Copy the code from problem1.cpp and problem2.cpp to main.cpp
+- Delete #include<windows.h> from the file.
+- Replace #include<GL/glut.h> with #include<GLUT/glut.h>
-- Run main.cpp and you are done :p
+- Run the main.cpp file and you are done✌️✌️